danielwagnerEU/danielwagnereu.github.io/content/page/offering/index.md

 - oidc
 - training
 - coaching
+- git
+- devops
+- github
+- gitlab
+categories:
+- business
 ---

-Ich berate Sie gerne bei Ihren Fragestellungen zu
+{{< sessionize_events >}}

+## Topics
+I can advise you on your questions regarding

+- Enterprise architecture management
-- Software und Enterprise Architektur
+- Software and solution architecture
+- IT consulting
-- Coaching
+- Coaching and trainings for IT professionals and software engineer
-- EDV-Beratung
-- IT-Beratung (EDV, Software, Hardware Pflichtenheft)
-- IT-Prozesse
-- Projektemanagement und -Begleitung
+- IT processes and governance
+- Project management project support, project steering comittee
-- Trainings
+- Advice on tenders

-- Unterstützung bei Ausschreibungen
-- Partnersuche und -auswahl
+- Partner search and choice

 ## Workshops

+Selected topics of recent workshops:

-- _OAuth 2.0 und OpenID Connect Basics_
+- OAuth 2.0 and OpenID Connect fundamentals

-- _OAuth 2.0 & OpenID Connect (fast) selbstgemacht mit IdentityServer_
+- OAuth 2.0 & OpenID Connect (almost) self-made with IdentityServer

-- _Projektmanagement mit GitLab_ oder _Atlassian JIRA & Confluence_
+- Software project and portfolio management with GitLab, Atlassian JIRA & Confluence or other tools

+- Version Control with Git